wojteksuj/PJATK/SKJ/CCS Project/README.md

-# Project: Centralized Computing System (CCS)
+## 🖥️ Project: Centralized Computing System (CCS)

-## Implemented features

-- **Service Discovery:** A UDP server was implemented to listen on the provided port for discovery messages that start with `"CCS DISCOVER"`.
-Upon receiving such a message, the server replies with `"CCS FOUND"`.
+### 🧾 Overview

+The **Centralized Computing System (CCS)** is a Java-based server application demonstrating concepts of service discovery, client-server architecture, multithreading, and statistics tracking.
+It utilizes both **UDP** for discovery and **TCP** for communication with clients.

+---

+### ✅ Implemented Features

+- 🔍 **Service Discovery (UDP):**
+  Listens on a given port for messages starting with `"CCS DISCOVER"` and responds with `"CCS FOUND"` to help clients locate the server.

-- **Client Communication via TCP:** A TCP server listens on the same port for incoming client connections.
-Each client connection is handled in a separate thread to allow concurrent client interactions.
+- 🔗 **Client Communication via TCP:**
+  Accepts incoming client connections over TCP.
+Each client is handled in its own thread to support concurrency.

+- 🧮 **Request Handling:**
+  Processes requests of the form:
-- **Request Handling:** The server processes requests in the format `<OPER> <ARG1> <ARG2>`, performs the specified arithmetic operation, and sends the result or an error message back to the client.
+Executes the requested arithmetic operation and responds with the result or an error message.
-- **Statistics Reporting:** The server tracks statistics such as the number of clients connected, total requests processed, operation counts, incorrect operations, and the sum of all results.
-These statistics are printed every 10 seconds.

-## Non-implemented features

-- **Graceful Shutdown:** There is no explicit handling for graceful server shutdown, which could involve closing open sockets and saving state.

-## Implemented classes

-- **CCS:** This is the main class of the program containing all the logic to handle UDP and TCP servers and report statistics.

-## Difficulties

-The main difficulty I encountered was managing concurrent client connections while ensuring thread safety and consistent data handling, especially when updating shared statistics and handling multiple requests simultaneously.
-Another challenge was to correctly calculate statistics and report them accurately.
+- 📊 **Statistics Reporting:**
+Tracks:
+- Number of active clients
+- Total number of requests
+- Count of operations performed
+- Number of invalid operations
+- Sum of all computed results
+📅 Reports are printed to the console every **10 seconds**.

+---

+### ❌ Not Implemented

+- **Graceful Shutdown:**
+The system does not yet support graceful shutdown, such as cleanly closing sockets or saving state before exiting.

+---

+### 🧱 Code Structure

+- **`CCS.java`** — Main class containing:
+- UDP server for discovery
+- TCP server for client connections
+- Logic for handling operations and tracking statistics

+---

+### 🧗 Challenges Faced

+- 🧵 Managing concurrent client connections while avoiding race conditions during shared state updates.
+- 🧮 Correctly computing and formatting live statistics under concurrent load.
+- ⚠️ Ensuring error handling for malformed client requests without crashing the server.

+---

+🛠️ *This project was developed for the SKJ (Computer Networks and Network Programming in Java) course.*